Nuchal Translucency Screening

 Screening for Down syndrome in early pregnancy

-Every couple hopes that they will have a healthy baby.
-To help couples in New South Wales reduce the chance of having a baby with a disability, we are offering a screening test during pregnancy which you may choose to have if you wish.
+Every person is excited about their pregnancy and hopes that they will have a healthy baby.
+To help a parent be informed and reduce the chance of having a baby with a disability, Ultrasound Care offers our future parents an optional Nuchal Translucency Screening test during pregnancy which lets you know if your baby is possibly affected with Down syndrome.

 What is Down syndrome?